-PEARSON, James (Jim) Douglas. ?.12.1911 — 1.8.1997.
+PEARSON, James (Jim) Douglas.
+Cambridge ?.12.1911 — Cambridge 1.8.1997.
 British Librarian of Asia.
-Of humble origins, grew up in Cambridge and was employed from the age of 16 as book-fetcher in University Library there.
+Of humble origins, grew up in Cambridge and was employed from the age of 16 as book-fetcher in the University Library there.
 He developed a taste for “exotic languages” and won a scholarship for Hebrew at St. John’s College.
 Then studied Arabic and Persian at Pembroke College, graduated 1936.
 In 1936-41 again worked in Cambridge University Library and, after war service, 1945-50, as assistant Under-Librarian.
 In 1950-72 Librarian of S.O.A.S., from 1959 also teaching, then 1972-77 Professor of Bibliography there.
-Twice married, his second wife Hilda Wilkinson fully assisted him in his bilbiographical work.
+Twice married, his second wife Hilda Wilkinson fully assisted him in his bibliographical work.

-Publications: edited: A Bibliography of Pre-Islamic Persia.
+Publications: Edited: A Bibliography of Pre-Islamic Persia.
 29+288 p.
 Persian Studies Series 2.
 L. 1975.

-– edited: South Asian Bibliography.
+– Edited: South Asian Bibliography.
 A Handbook and Guide.
 381 p.
 Sussex 1979.

 – A guide to manuscripts and documents in the British Isles relating to South and South-East Asia.
 1-2.
 319+337 p.
 L. 1989-90.